za3681456-cpu/web-development/README.md

 # web-development
-in this repository we write codes of web development using html CSS br author zeeshan
+in this repository we write codes of web development using html CSS